unicef/hope-documentation/docs/glossary/terms/household.md

 ---
 description:  "The people of a house collectively"
 template: term.html
-tags:
+terms:
+  - glossary:
     - Head
+    - Household
     - Head Of Household
     - Relationship
 ---

 # Household